msearle5/xygos/docs/option.rst

 Generate a new, random artifact set ``birth_randarts`` A different set of artifacts will be created, in place of the standard ones.
-This is intended primarily for people who have played enough to know what most of the standard artifacts do and want some variety.
-The number, findability and power of random artifacts will all match the standard set - approximately.
+The number, findability and power of random artifacts will all match the original Angband set - approximately.
+If you don't set this option you will get the new Xygos fixed artifacts only - there are a lot less of these than were in the original set, making that a challenge option.
+  (There are however a few artifacts - rewards for defeating special opponents - which are randomized even with this option turned off.)

+Use both random and non-random artifacts ``birth_botharts`` The standard and randomized artifacts will both be available.
+This is the easiest option and the recommended way to go for a new player.

 Generate connected stairs ``birth_connect_stairs`` With this option turned on, if you go down stairs, you start the new level on an up staircase, and vice versa (if you go up stairs, you start the